CQWEO/-W-/README.md

         end
     end
 end)
-if Floor.Value == "Hotel" or Floor.Value == "Fools" then
 Tab:Toggle("Eyes Invincibility","Makes the game (and other players) think you are looking down whenever eyes spawns.",false,function(Bool)
     DisableEyes = Bool
     if workspace:FindFirstChild("Eyes") then
-        MotorReplication:FireServer(0,DisableEyes and -120 or 0,0,true)
+        MotorReplication:FireServer(0,DisableEyes and -120 or 0,0,false)
     end
 end)
 Tab:Toggle("Increased Door Opening Range","Makes it so you can open doors from much further away.",false,function(Bool)